biowdl/expression-quantification/index.md

 optional, types ending in `+` indicate they require at least one element.

 ## Output
-The `multi-bam-quantify` workflow produces three folders:
+The `multi-bam-quantify` workflow produces three directories:
-- BaseCounter: Contains BaseCounter ouput.
+- **BaseCounter**: Contains BaseCounter ouput.
 Includes a file called `all_samples.base.gene.counts`, which contains the counts for all samples.
-- stringtie: Contains the stringtie output.
+- **stringtie**: Contains the stringtie output.
 Includes two additional folder:
-  - FPKM: Contains per sample FPKM counts, extracted from the stringtie abundance output.
+  - **FPKM**: Contains per sample FPKM counts, extracted from the stringtie abundance output.
 Also contains a file called `all_samples.FPKM`, which contains the FPKM values for all samples.
-  - TPM: Contains per sample TPM counts, extracted from the stringtie abundance output.
+  - **TPM**: Contains per sample TPM counts, extracted from the stringtie abundance output.
 Also contains a file called `all_samples.TPM`, which contains the TPM values for all samples.
-- fragments_per_gene: Contains the HTSeq-Count output.
+- **fragments_per_gene**: Contains the HTSeq-Count output.
 Also contains a file called `all_samples.fragments_per_gene`, which contains the counts for all samples.

 ## About
-These workflows are part of [Biowdl](https://biowdl.github.io/) developed by [the SASC team](http://sasc.lumc.nl/).
+These workflows are part of [BioWDL](https://biowdl.github.io/) developed by [the SASC team](http://sasc.lumc.nl/).

 ## Contact